 2.1.
-During term time the DSL or a deputy will always be available (during school hours, or out of hours for a school arranged activity such as a school trip) for staff in the school to discuss any safeguarding concerns.
+During term time the DSL or a deputy will always be available either in-person or virtually/phone (during school hours, or out of hours for a school arranged activity such as a school trip) for staff in the school to discuss any safeguarding concerns.